young170/young170.github.io/_posts/2023-01-02-[DS_TA]-DS_TA_Report.md

 ---

 ### Introduction
-This is my notes on the order + details of lectures as a TA.
+This is my notes on the order + details of lectures/labs as a TA.

 ---